📚Academy

 • Common pitfalls that cause agent miscommunication

-When two agents pass information to each other, things can go wrong fast.
+That's what happens when AI agents pass information without a communication protocol.
 Agent A outputs a free-form paragraph.
 Agent B expects structured JSON.
 The result?
-Garbled data, lost context, and cascading failures.
+Garbled data, lost context, and cascading failures downstream.

 Direct Messaging